Matthew Shiels: Club career

+Shiels left Hamilton in June 2023 and re-joined Dumbarton in August 2023 scoring his first goal for the club in a 4–0 victory against Bonnyrigg Rose in November 2023, in a game where he also won a penalty and provided an assist.
+After impressing for the Sons, he left for Scottish League One side Cove Rangers in January 2024 – scoring on his final appearance for the Sons in a 4–1 defeat to Rangers.
+He left Cove after just eight appearances, and returned to Dumbarton on a season long deal in the summer of 2024.

+He signed for Queen's Park in June 2025.

 International career

 Having previously been called up for Scotland at under-17 level, in November 2017 he was called up to the Republic of Ireland under-18 squad, making his debut on 9 November.

 He also played with the Republic of Ireland under-19s, before later reverting his international allegiance back to Scotland, playing ten games for the Scotland under-19 team.

 Playing style

 Shiels plays primarily as a left back, but also played as a left winger and striker for Rangers.
+On signing for Dumbarton in August 2023 he said he preferred playing in a more attacking role.